 I chose sour cream because that makes the final gelatin tangy like cheesecake.
 You can substitute with fresh whipping cream if you don’t have sour cream on hand.

 The sweetener can vary.
 As I mentioned above, I use a blend of erythritol and monkfruit to keep the dessert low carb.
 However, if you prefer to use exclusively animal foods and don’t mind the carbs, honey will be the best choice.
 Surprised?
 See more on that topic below.

 I love how simple this keto carnivore dessert is!

-Now that you have the ingredients, follow along to these simple directions.
+Now that you have the ingredients, follow these simple directions.